mileistone/study_resources/daily.md

 #### Model design
 - [2204.07143][Neighborhood Attention Transformer](https://arxiv.org/abs/2204.07143)
 - [ICLR2022][MobileViT: Light-weight, General-purpose, and Mobile-friendly Vision Transformer](https://arxiv.org/abs/2110.02178)
-  - combine the strengths of CNNs and ViTs to build a light-weight and low latency network for mobile vision tasks
+  - Combine the strengths of CNNs and ViTs to build a light-weight and low latency network for mobile vision tasks
 - [NIPS2021][Revisiting ResNets: Improved Training and Scaling Strategies](https://arxiv.org/abs/2103.07579)
+  -  Training and scaling strategies may matter more than architectural changes, and further, that the resulting ResNets match recent state-of-the-art models
+  -  We show that the best performing scaling strategy depends on the training regime and offer two new scaling strategies: (1) scale model depth in regimes where overfitting can occur (width scaling is preferable otherwise); (2) increase image resolution more slowly than previously recommended
 - [CVPR2021][Rethinking Channel Dimensions for Efficient Model Design](https://openaccess.thecvf.com/content/CVPR2021/html/Han_Rethinking_Channel_Dimensions_for_Efficient_Model_Design_CVPR_2021_paper.html)

 ### 2022-04-19